afarhan/ubitx/README.md

 #NOTICE
 ----------------------------------------------------------------------------
 I received uBITX a month ago and found that many features are required, and began coding with the idea of implementing minimal functionality as a general hf transceiver rather than an experimental device.

-- fixed bugs...
-- Diallock for uBITX's sensitive encoders
-- built in softare Memory keyer and cw options control for CW communication
-- Implementation of CAT communication protocol for Digital Communication (as FT8, JT65, etc)
-- Delay Options for external Linear.
-- and more...

 Most of the basic functions of the HF transceiver I thought were implemented.
 The minimum basic specification for uBITX to operate as a radio, I think it is finished.